secretstartups/handbook/sites/handbook/source/handbook/legal/publicity-waiver-release/index.html.md

 ### Is a Publicity Waiver and Release agreement required?

 Subject to the exceptions listed below, a Release is required when:
-- The name, image, likeness and appearance, voice, and professional biographical information (the "**Likeness**") of any team member, former team member, or non-team member is used in [external](/handbook/legal/materials-legal-review-process/#external-vs-internal-use) materials such that the individual is identifiable.
+- The name, image, likeness and appearance, voice, or professional biographical information (the "**Likeness**") of any team member, former team member, or non-team member is used in [external](/handbook/legal/materials-legal-review-process/#external-vs-internal-use) materials such that the individual is identifiable.
 - Photography or videography by or on behalf of GitLab will take place at an internal or external event, such as a conference.

 A Release is **not** required when: